-Plant-based eating is one of the best ways to achieve optimal health — from weight management, to maintaining healthy blood pressure, to reducing cholesterol.
-In fact, many individualized studies uphold these findings and hundreds of personal experiences relate the positive side effects of a plant-based diet.
-Plus, plant-based diets also have a wonderful environmentally-friendly side effect as well.
+Plant-based eating is one of the best ways to achieve optimal health — from weight management to maintaining healthy blood pressure to reducing cholesterol.
+Many individualized studies uphold these findings, and hundreds of personal experiences relate to the positive side effects of a plant-based diet.
+Plus, plant-based diets also have wonderful environmentally-friendly side effects as well.

 With that said, the effectiveness of a plant-based diet is dependent on understanding how and where to get nutrients that are essential for a healthy, functioning human body.

 To this end, a few recent studies have uncovered that many plant-based eaters aren’t getting these essential nutrients and also happen to not be consuming enough cholesterol and are therefore suffering some unforeseen consequences.
 If you combine both of these factors, you get a scary result: an increased risk of stroke.

 Let’s take a closer look at how nutrient deficiency and low cholesterol can affect your neurological health and increase your risk of stroke.

 When you think about nourishing your body, you may start out wanting to build lean muscle mass or considering your waistline or nourishment may be about feeling better overall.
 Yet, how often is the first thing that we consider regarding food for the brain?

 This is somewhat unfortunate given that our diets are incredibly influential on the health of our brains.